daki7711/daki7711.github.io/_pages/cv.md

 Education
 ======
 * M.S. in Boulder, University of Colorado at Boulder, 2021(exptected)
-  * Advisor: Michael C. Mozer
+  * Advisor: Michael C. Mozer (4.0/4.0)
+  * Thesis : Modeling Student Comprehension Using Textbook Annotations: An Exploration of a Large Scale, Naturalistic Corpus
 * B.S. in Seoul, Sogang University, 2016
-  * Graduated with ‘Magna Cum Laude’
+  * Graduated with ‘Magna Cum Laude’ (3.67,4.3)
   * Summer Session in California, U.C.
 Berkeley, 2014

 Work experience